Health, Safety & Emergency in Mongolia

 Mongolia is one of the safest countries in the world.
 The policemen are quite friendly to the tourists.
-As a visitor you are unlikely to experience any serious problems.
+As a visitor, you are unlikely to experience any serious problems.
 However, like anywhere else there are a few things that visitors should be aware of, things that will need extra care and attention.
-Foreign visitors are targets for a very small minority of thieves.
 Theft is seldom violent.
 Pick pocketing and bag slitting is most common in crowded places such as the black market, on buses or at tourist attractions such as Gandan Monastery and shopping places.
 Valuables should be kept in a money belt and kept underneath your clothing.
 Be careful about being seen with large amounts of money outside.

 Vaccines and Medicines